-The scheme is being led by Coventry City Council, working in partnership with Network Rail, Virgin Trains and other rail operators, Transport for West Midlands and Friargate Coventry LLP and other stakeholders.
+The scheme is being led by Coventry City Council, working in partnership with Network Rail, Avanti West Coast and other rail operators, Transport for West Midlands and Friargate Coventry LLP and other stakeholders.
 It is being funded with grants from Coventry and Warwickshire Local Enterprise Partnership Growth Deal, the Department for Transport and West Midlands Combined Authority.
 In all the investment is in excess of £80 million.
 Work will be completed in time for Coventry being the UK City of Culture in 2021.
-You can see a model of how the station will look when work is completed in the concourse at the rail station.